 IV.
 Find out Important Concepts & Focus

-Once you have set up a plan, equipped with pattern knowledge, and know the right books, you should be aware of the most important concepts from which questions appear.
-Here are some statistics which can assist you:
+Once you have set up a plan, are equipped with pattern knowledge, and know the right books, you should be aware of the most important concepts from which NEET questions appear.
+Here are some statistics from NEET which can assist you:

 Some important topics that must be covered: